I recently traveled to India & Bhutan. You can read my trip reports here

 Aman’s wildlife tented camp near Ranthambore National Park is a peaceful retreat and a great addition to any Rajasthani travel itinerary.
 However, there are several things you need to know though before considering a stay here (as my visit was far from perfect):

 - Getting to Aman-i-Khas requires some efforts.
 From New Delhi, where most guests will depart from, it is around four to six hours by train to Sawai Madhopur, then 20 minutes by car to Aman-i-Khás.
 Aman takes the stress out of traveling by train through India by booking the train tickets and having a butler accompany guests throughout the journey.
-The comfort onboard the train is variable and in the best case scenario guests will travel in a four-berth cabin (that you may share with other travelers).
+The comfort onboard the train is variable and in the best case scenario guests will travel in a four-berth cabin (that they may share with other travelers).
 Alternatively guests can take a one hour flight from Delhi to to Jaipur, followed by a three-hour drive to the property.

-- Sad to say so, especially for an Aman resort (a brand which I adore), but food at Aman-i-Khas is a major disappointment (both the taste and food presentation) and well below the standards you would expect for a five star hotel of this caliber.
+- Sad to say so, especially for an Aman resort (a brand which I adore), but food at Aman-i-Khas is major disappointment (both the taste and food presentation) and well below the standards you would expect for a five star hotel of this caliber.
 It is all inclusive at this Aman, but this should not give anyone the excuse to sacrifice food quality, especially for the price you pay here.
 And it was not just one dish, but almost every dish that I ordered.
 For example, a mozzarella salad that I ordered as a starter was absolutely inedible and so though that I actually needed to chew on the cheese (a first for me).
 Another example is that when I ordered a glass of wine, the staff brought a glass filled with wine to the table instead of filling my glass at the table, which is unheard of in an upscale dining venue.
 The contrast with Aman-i-Khas’ sister property Amanbagh – where food is terrific – couldn’t be more painful.
-On a positive note, the à la carte breakfast was great, but the property really needs to rethink its food offering.
+On a positive note, the à la carte breakfast was great, but the property really need to rethink its food offering.

 - Ranthambore is famous as the best park India to spot tigers, but it’s still a numbers game, and the more safari excursions you book, the higher your chances of seeing a tiger.
 There are numerous reviews of travelers on the internet who didn’t spot a tiger during multiple safaris while others encountered tigers within their first minutes in the National Park.
 To give you an idea, I booked three safari trips in the park, and only spotted one tiger (far away and hidden in the bush) on my last safari trip, which I experienced as a mix of a disappointment (the tiger could barely be seen) and relief (since I did manage to catch a glimpse).
 If you want to be sure to spot tigers, then it is said that you need to book at least five safari excursions in Ranthambore National Park.
 The hot months of April and May offer the best chance of spotting tigers, since the vegetation is dry and tigers often linger around creeks.